Thwaitesy/MSTestHacks/README.md

 Roadmap
 ==========================================================================
-* Inject the ConnectionString automatically
 * Better asserts for exceptions
 * Injection of `AttachRuntimeDataSources` attribute at compile time using PostSharp
 * Injection of `DataSource` attribute at compile time using PostSharp

 Changelog
 ==========================================================================
+*1.0.2*
+- Inject the ConnectionString automatically
+- Add a couple more tests

 *1.0.1*
 - Fixes the issue with stale iterations.
 Each run was not getting deleted from the xml file and was building up.